 Grassroots movements work the opposite way.
 Power comes from the base.
 The people closest to the problem define the solution.
 Leaders emerge organically because they’ve earned trust through action, not title.

-When I scaled Roofed Right America to over $35M in annual revenue across four Upper Midwest markets, the biggest lesson was this: the best ideas came from the crews, not the corner office.
+The biggest lesson I have taken from every company I have built or led: the best ideas came from the crews, not the corner office.
 The foremen who were on roofs every day knew what was working and what wasn’t.
 The companies that win are the ones that listen to the people on the front lines.

 Why does speed matter more than perfection?